 National PTA believes that students need access to information in order to explore and experience the diversity of ideas in a pluralistic society.
 PTA recognizes and supports the rights of parents to guide their children in choosing appropriate reading and educational materials.
-PTA supports the rights of both public libraries and school libraries to provide materials and information that include all points of view on current and historical issues and that are free of censorship based on bias, partisanship or doctrinal disapproval.
+PTA supports teachers in developing classroom libraries to include appropriate reading and educational materials.
+PTA also supports the rights of both public libraries and school libraries to provide factually correct and historically accurate information and materials that are free of censorship based on bias, partisanship or doctrinal disapproval.

 National PTA urges its members at all levels to monitor, support and advocate for laws, regulations, policies and programs that:

-- Support a person’s right to use a library without bias because of origin, age, background or view.
+- Support a person’s right to use a library without bias.

-- Encourage the establishment of local school system policies to ensure the rights of educators, parents, students and other community members to assume roles in the evaluation, selection and adoption or removal procedures for instructional materials and of school library materials used by children in public schools.
+- Encourage the establishment of school system policies to ensure the rights of educators, parents, students and other community members to assume roles in the evaluation, selection and adoption or removal procedures for instructional materials and of school library materials in public schools.

-- Provide schools with materials that are free of bias, challenging and interesting to students, providing a means to explore ideas and concepts, make informed judgments and expand students’ access to a variety of resources.
+- Provide schools with materials that are free of bias and promote a diverse and inclusive curriculum, providing a means to explore ideas and concepts, make informed judgments and expand students’ access to a variety of resources.

-- Present the diverse racial and ethnic heritages of this country, and the contributions of all groups in the educational materials and textbooks used by our schools.
+- Present the diverse racial and ethnic heritages of this country, and the contributions of all groups, including historically and currently marginalized groups, in the educational materials and textbooks used by our schools.

-- Portray accurately the role and contribution of both men and women of all racial, regional and occupational groups in textbooks and materials used by our public schools.
+- Portray accurately the role and contribution of all people in textbooks and materials used by our public schools.